Six Places To Eat In Crosstown Concourse

-It’s hard to keep up with everything going on at Crosstown Concourse, especially all the new spots to eat inside…so here’s a list of what’s new.
-Be sure to check out the Crosstown Arts calendar for even more things to do here
+It’s hard to keep up with everything going on at Crosstown Concourse, especially all the delicious restaurants, cafes, and bars inside.
+Here’s a list to get you started.
+Be sure to check out the Crosstown Arts calendar for even more things to do here.

 – Saucy Chicken